Philousa Khrysokhous

 According to legend, the village acquired its name from two trees that grew by the town square.
 The pair grew to be very large, eventually entwining.
 This gave the appearance as though they were kissing and the village became known as Filousa Village (translation: Kissing Village).

-Filousa Village is spread along a main road, with a few narrow streets leading off.

 Filousa Village has magnificent views, and has managed to keep its traditional architecture and charm.